 - Resume In-person Sales from a Strong Customer Base: Our core customer base accounts for the majority of our direct sales and grew by 20-25% at the start of the pandemic and has remained stable since.
-We are in close contact with all of these accounts and have confirmed that COVID-19 related issues, including its effect on staffing and numbers of ICU patients, were the primary issue for volatility in ordering.
-We have begun to see an easing of these negative impacts of COVID-19 and we have experienced a return to in-person selling, which we believe will reinvigorate growth. - New Therapy Divisions: We have established three distinct therapy divisions within our commercial operations including Critical Care, Cardiovascular, and Liver/Kidney/other to develop these markets internationally with the focus of leaders with area-specific medical and commercial expertise, who will work closely with our sales teams and best serve the needs and interests of our customers.
-We have already seen our efforts bear fruit with now more than 150 cardiac surgery centers internationally who have begun to use CytoSorb to remove antithrombotic drugs during urgent cardiac surgery, for example.
-We believe this infrastructure will yield many more similar successes across a broad array of applications. - New Exclusive Private Hospital Chain Partnerships: We are now the preferred supplier of hemoadsorption technology to the three largest private hospital chains in Germany, including Asklepios Kliniken GmbH, and the former hospitals of RHÖN-KLINIKUM AG.
+Although the acute care hospital market is still suffering from staffing shortages, decreased procedural revenues, and strained budgets in the aftermath of the COVID pandemic, we are experiencing significantly improving numbers of in-person meetings with customers at hospitals and at scientific conferences which we believe are critical to effective sales, as hospital visiting restrictions have generally been lifted, though some restrictions still remain in certain areas. - New Therapy Divisions: We have established three distinct therapy divisions within our commercial operations including Critical Care, Cardiovascular, and Liver/Kidney/other to develop these markets internationally with the focus of leaders with area-specific medical and commercial expertise, who will work closely with our sales teams and best serve the needs and interests of our customers.
+We have already seen our efforts bear fruit with increasing numbers of cardiac surgery centers internationally who have begun to use CytoSorb to remove antithrombotic drugs during urgent cardiac surgery, for example.
+We believe this infrastructure will yield many more similar successes across a broad array of applications. - New Exclusive Private Hospital Chain Partnerships: We are now the preferred supplier of hemoadsorption technology to the three largest private hospital chains in Germany, including Asklepios Kliniken GmbH, Helios, and the former hospitals of RHÖN-KLINIKUM AG.
 Many of these hospitals are already current customers and our agreements facilitate access and sales of CytoSorb to these and all other relevant institutions within these hospital networks.

 - Rise of Existing and New Applications: Among the many applications, we highlight: - O Shock: Many studies have highlighted the ability of CytoSorb to remove inflammatory mediators and help to stabilize shock, a potentially fatal drop in blood pressure, in a wide range of patients.
 A recent 2019 meta-analysis, found that approximately 10% of ICU patients have septic shock at admission and 8% of patients admitted to the ICU have septic shock at some point in their hospital stay, with a high mortality of 38%.
-CytoSorb is being used around the world as a treatment of shock and we are conducting the PROCYSS RCT to formally evaluate CytoSorb as a treatment of this common and major unmet medical need. - O Liver disease: In the treatment of acute liver disease, CytoSorb outperforms the market leading MARS® platform (Baxter) in the ex vivo removal of many liver toxins, but has the added benefit of removing cytokines and inflammatory mediators, while being much easier to use.
+CytoSorb is being used around the world as a treatment of shock and we are conducting the PROCYSS RCT to formally evaluate CytoSorb as a treatment of this common and major unmet medical need. - O Liver disease: In the treatment of acute liver disease, CytoSorb outperforms the market leading MARS® platform (Baxter) in the ex vivo removal of many liver toxins, but has the added benefit of removing cytokines and inflammatory mediators, which MARS does not do, while being much easier to use.
 In real-world practice, CytoSorb has replaced MARS at many accounts. - O Lung Injury: Our U.S. CTC registry highlights the high survival of critically ill COVID-19 patients with acute respiratory distress syndrome (ARDS) treated with CytoSorb and ECMO under FDA Emergency Use Authorization.
 We believe these data demonstrate a therapeutic strategy of "enhanced lung rest" using the combined therapies that can be extrapolated to the treatment of ARDS in non-COVID patients, a very large market.